-Kanger Protank series – The Protank series by the famous KangerTech is one of the most widely used and recognizable clearomizers today – and with good reason.
+The Protank series by the famous KangerTech is one of the most widely used and recognizable clearomisers today – and with good reason.

-They produce excellent flavor and vapor (for a basic clearo) and they are cheap; they also have very affordable replacement coil heads (normally uses silica wicks, but recently Kanger has produced OCC “organic cotton” coils for the Protank series) that are one of the easiest to rebuild!
+They produce excellent flavour and vapour (for a basic clearomisor) and they are cheap; they also have very affordable replacement coil heads (normally uses silica wicks, but recently Kanger has produced OCC “organic cotton” coils for the Protank series) that are one of the easiest to rebuild!

 The first in the series is the Protank1, followed by the Protank2.
 They are both 2.5ml tanks made of pyrex and chrome-plated alloys, and around 18mm in diameter; they will look huge compared to ego style batteries and would fit better on something like a Vamo.
 If you do use an ego battery for a Protank, make sure you pick up a beauty ring, as it greatly improves aesthetics.

 A huge advantage of pyrex tanks is that plastic-cracking juices that the iClear16 can’t use will be no problem for Protanks.
 The Protank 1 & 2 share the same single – coil replacement heads that are the easiest to rebuild out of the Protank series; the replacement coils come pre-made and can be bought in a variety of resistances to match your device.